Relativistic effects on the Schr\"odinger-Newton equation: Acknowledgments

 \section{Acknowledgments}

-DB thanks Leonardo Chataignier and Raül Vera for interesting discussions and the Max-Planck-Institut f\"ur Gravitationsphysik (Albert-Einstein-Institut) for hospitality while part of this work has been done.
+DB thanks Leonardo Chataignier and Raül Vera for interesting discussions, Giovanni Manfredi for correspondence, and the Max-Planck-Institut f\"ur Gravitationsphysik (Albert-Einstein-Institut) for hospitality while part of this work has been done.
 This work is supported by the Basque Government Grant \mbox{No.~IT1628-22}, by the Grant PID2021-123226NB-I00 (funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”), and by the Alexander von Humboldt Foundation.